yuvelq/FDMR-Monitor/README.md

     (if you have multiple bridges displaying this information will increase the CPU load, try to use BRIDGES_INC = False in config.py)

+    If for a reason you want to reset the database to the original values: sudo systemctl stop fdmr_mon
+    sudo rm monit.db
+    sudo python3 moni_db.py
+    sudo systemct start fdmr_mon

 ---